What you should know about NDVI imagery in agriculture

 Leveraging artificial intelligence to detect anomalies in satellite imagery

-After discussing the benefits that can result from monitoring spectral reflectance, we need to deal with the question of the practicality of this approach.
+After discussing the benefits that can result from monitoring spectral reflectance, we need to address the practicality of this approach.
 One of the challenges in leveraging spectral analysis in stress detection is to identify the precise patterns in the satellite scans that indicate that the plants are under stress.
-Even when individuals develop the expertise of examining the scans manually, the task becomes cumbersome when the number of acres that are covered is high.
+Even when individuals develop the expertise of examining the scans manually, the task becomes cumbersome when the number of covered acres is high.

 The use of artificial intelligence in agriculture has been on the rise due to the recent advancements in technology and contributes to the efforts to overcome these challenges.
-Anomalies are detected using artificial intelligence by making decisions that are based on patterns that were learned from large training datasets.
+Anomalies are detected using artificial intelligence by making decisions based on patterns learned from large training datasets.

-The progress in the development of early detection tools can become faster once a large volume of high-quality data can be collected in an affordable way.
+The progress in developing early detection tools can become faster once a large volume of high-quality data can be collected affordably.
 To achieve that, we took the crowdsourcing approach and built a tool that allows growers to identify plant pathology based on smartphone-captured images.
 Growers are directly benefiting from this service while helping to train algorithms for early detection, a capability that can be more beneficial for them in the long term.
 The geotagged images are used as ground truth and help us to train the algorithms to identify the problems directly from the satellite scan.
 The computer is presented with satellite scans in which it is known which of the field regions are diseased.
 We make fast progress as we can collect a large volume of high-quality data.

 Satellite monitoring in agriculture is a technique that has been used for many years.
 However, the use of satellite technology to monitor agricultural fields has increased significantly over the past decade.
 Using satellite monitoring in agriculture can increase yield, improve precision, and early detection of issues with crops.

-On our platform, users can get access to Sentinel and PlanetScope satellite scans.
+Users can access Sentinel and PlanetScope satellite scans on our platform.
 We apply our algorithm to the imagery to monitor crop progress, spot problems in the field, and alert growers when interventions are needed.

 We invite you to leverage these capabilities to avoid losses, grow better, and spray less.